-It is upon these “Due Diligence ” matters where the real - as opposed to the theoretical - money on early stage deals is made.
+It is upon these “Due Diligence ” matters where the real - as opposed to the theoretical - money on deals is made.

 It often requires hundreds and sometimes thousands of hours of accounting, legal and background reviews and checks, along with third party validation and research as to claims regarding market opportunity, competitive landscape and customer pipeline, traction, and satisfaction.